gillianassi/Portfolio/src/markdown/projects/GEngine.md

         <div>
             <h1 class="title">Description</h1>
             <p>
             G-Engine is the first 2D engine I tried to make from scratch using C++.
-The engine upholds to the principle to prefer composition over inheritance.
+The engine upholds the principle to prefer composition over inheritance.
 That’s why it uses a simple entity component system similar to the one Unity uses.
 The creation of this engine was accompanied by the remake of an old-time arcade classic “Burger Time”.
             </p>
         </div>
         <img class="rounded-3xl shadow-xl"  src="https://ik.imagekit.io/gillianassi/Projects/G-Engine/BurgerTimeBanner_OtFYc4aTz.jpg?ik-sdk-version=javascript-1.4.3&updatedAt=1651708378406" alt="Action Shot"  width="300" />